MarquezProject/marquez/examples/airflow/README.md

 ![](./docs/lineage-view-job-successful.png)

 _Congrats_!
 You successfully step through a troubleshooting scenario of a failing DAG using metadata collected with Marquez!
-You can now add your own DAGs to `dags/` to build more expressive data lineage views.
+You can now add your own DAGs to `dags/` to build more complex data lineage graphs.

+## Next Steps

+* Review the Marquez [HTTP API](https://marquezproject.github.io/marquez/openapi.html) used to collect Airflow DAG metadata and learn how to build your own integrations
+* Take a look at our other integrations (ex: [`marquez-spark`](https://github.com/MarquezProject/marquez/tree/main/integrations/spark))

 ## Feedback